janosimas/restserver/README.md

 This is a simple rest server to schedule and print messages in the console.

+## Running

+In this first test version it's only running in jetty.

 ## API

 - Add a Job